Elizabeth Craft and Sarah Fain

 Elizabeth Craft and Sarah Fain are American television screenwriters and producers, mostly working together as partners.
 They have also written two young adult fiction novels together.

 Craft and Fain are from Kansas City, Missouri, and wrote their first piece together when they were 15 years old for their high school newspaper.
 Both Craft and Fain attended The Pembroke Hill School.
 Craft graduated from Columbia College in 1993.
 She is married to producer Adam Fierro and is the sister of writer Gretchen Rubin.
 Fain graduated from Williams College in 1993.

-Works
+Career

 The Fix

 Craft and Fain were executive producers, creators and writers on the limited television series The Fix.
 On this project they partnered with Marcia Clark, who was a co-executive producer.
 The Fix aired its ten episodes on ABC.

 Angel

 Craft and Fain joined Mutant Enemy Productions in 2002, during the fourth season of Joss Whedon's Angel.
 They penned eight episodes of seasons 4 and 5 and served as the show's executive story editors during its fifth season.